haubie/midiex/BUILDING.md

 ### Linux system dependencies
 If you are compiling natively on a Linux distribution (tested on Ubuntu 22.04+), you will need the development headers for ALSA (Advanced Linux Sound Architecture) and pkg-config.

-If using the apt package manager, you can install those via the terminal prompt with:
+If using the apt package manager, you can install those via the terminal:

 ```bash
 sudo apt update && sudo apt install libasound2-dev pkg-config build-essential